sumanth-dnbk/brittle/Readme.md

 ## Tuple Struct
 struct WriteMessage(String);
 For some reason, tuple struct always seem to throw me off.
 I understand the reason for creating tuple struct and its adavantages but the syntax somehow feels different.
+Shouldn't this be called `Struct Tuple`.

 ## Defining enum variants
 enum Message {